cstuder/apprise-ga/README.md

 # apprise-ga

-GitHub Action to send a push notification via a series of different services thanks to the the [Apprise library](https://github.com/caronc/apprise)
+GitHub Action to send a dynamic push notification to every single platform thanks to the [Apprise library](https://github.com/caronc/apprise)

 Supports services like Slack, AWS SNS, Discord, IFTTT, Matrix, Microsoft Teams, Telegram, Twitter etc., as well as email and webhooks.

-Supports dynamically adding event data to the notification message.
+Supports dynamically adding event data to the notification message with Jinja2 templates.

 ## Action block syntax